 Remove from Google image search

-It is likely that anyone searching for copyrighted images will use search tools like Google, so if it isn’t visible you are less likely to be targeted.
+It is likely that anyone searching for copyrighted images will use search tools like Google, so if it isn’t visible you are less likely to be at risk.

-If Google Image Search isn’t a core part of your SEO strategy you could also consider excluding product images en-masse as a preventative step.
+If Google Image Search isn’t a core part of your SEO strategy you should consider excluding all product images from Google Images as a preventative step.

 In an ideal world…